j2store/userguide/others.md

 * ***Show Terms and Conditions during Checkout***

-    If this option set with a **Yes**, a checkbox with a link to the article that contains the Terms and Coditions will be shown.
+    If this option is set with a **Yes**, a checkbox with a link to the article that contains the Terms and Coditions will be shown.

 * ***Terms and Conditions Display Type***